What are the main sources of law that govern and regulate contracts for the design or carrying out of building works?

 In addition to the Federal laws, Dubai has numerous regulations, standards, codes of practice, guidelines and circulars issued by Dubai Municipality and the free zones of TECOM and JAFZA in relation to building standards in their relevant jurisdictions.
 These standards include building standards, environment, health and safety guidelines and other technical conditions.

-Administrative Resolution No. 125 of 2001 concerning the adoption of Building Regulations and Standards provides a detailed technical discourse about how to build in Dubai Municipality governed areas.
+Administrative Decision No. 125 of 2001 (as amended by Administrative Decision No. 37 of 2021) concerning the adoption of Building Regulations and Standards provides a detailed technical discourse about how to build in Dubai Municipality governed areas.
 Similar standards are used in JAFZA and TECOM areas.

 The main health and safety provisions fall under Federal Law No. 8 of 1980 (as amended) ('the Labour Law'), as well as all employment related matters in addition to numerous regulations, codes of practice and specific technical guidelines.

 Although European law is transposed into local law through statutes, the legal system in England and Wales is based on common law.
 This means that the law and corresponding legal system derives from judges’ decisions and is developed by the courts and similar tribunals (called case law), rather than through constitutions or legislative codes and statutes.

 In England and Wales, construction law is made up of six main bodies of law: